kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 ### §406.105   Separation of functions for prosecuting civil penalties and advising the FAA decisionmaker.

-\(a\) *Agency attorney.* The authority to prosecute civil penalties within the FAA is exercised by an agency attorney in accordance with §406.9.
+\(a\) *Agency attorney.* The authority to prosecute civil penalties within the FAA is exercised by an agency attorney in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.9   Civil penalties.|§406.9]].

 \(1\) The following officials have the authority to act as the agency attorney under this part: The Deputy Chief Counsel; the Assistant Chief Counsel for Enforcement; the Assistant Chief Counsel for Regulations; the Assistant Chief Counsel for Europe, Africa, and Middle East Area Office; each Regional Counsel; and each Center Counsel.
 This authority may be delegated further.